jonthysell/Chordious/CHANGELIST.md

 * Chord Finder can now find "partial" chords
 * Fixed issue with non-deterministic style summary text
 * Extended clickable area for editing fret labels
+* Fixed layout inconsistencies with visibility of elements with text

 ## 2.0.13 ##
 * Fixed issue with importing configs with collection styles